Stabax/Racedriver/README.md

 ## About

-RaceDriver is a console based (XCurses) strategy racing game, with real world physics.
+RaceDriver is a console based (XCurses) strategy racing game, with real world

 ### Contributors